sftcd/openssl/doc/designs/ech-api.md

 the actual TLS session with the client, based on the inner CH content.
 The function to support this simply takes the outer CH, indicates whether decryption has succeeded or not, and if it has, returns the inner CH and SNI values (allowing routing to the correct back-end).
+Both the supplied (outer) CH and returned (inner) CH here include the record layer header.

 This has been tested in a PoC implementation with haproxy, which works for nomimal operation but that can't handle the combination of split-mode in the